fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 	}

-	private int recursive() throws Error {
+	private void recursive() throws Error {
 		int arr[] = new int[1024];
 		if (flag) {
 			list.add(arr);
 			recursive();
 		} else {
 			flag = false;
-			return 0;
 		}
 		if (list.contains(arr)) {
 			list.remove(arr);
 		}
-		return 1;
 	}
 }
 ```

-If you have already noticed.
-The variable ``flag`` was never set to false causing recursive call never terminating.
+If you have already noticed, the variable ``flag`` was never set to false causing recursive call never terminating.
-This will results into StackOverFlowError, but we do have catch block, ignoring the stack overflow error
+This will result into `StackOverflowError`, but we do have a catch block, ignoring the `StackOverflowError`.

 ```